 top of page

-How to feel the music and dance in time?
+• How to feel the music and dance in time?

-How to connect with your partner?
+• How to connect with your partner?

-How to play skillfully with body weight transfer?
+• How to skillfully manage weight transfer?

-How to lead and follow effectively?
+• How to lead and follow effectively?

 MUSICALITY:

-• Be able to find the tempo (regardless of the speed or style).
+• Be able to find the tempo, regardless of the speed or style.

 CORPOREALITY: